 IMPORTANT: Option 3 is a written request for a hearing (trial).
 The Court will mail you notice of the time and place when you MUST appear for trial - be sure your name and address are correct.
 The Court may convict you and impose further penalties if you do not appear for trial at the time given in the notice.

-Contact the Court before the appearance date indicated on the bottom of your summons (citation) to determine if you qualify for a Trial by Affidavit (written statement).
-If so, the trial will be based upon sworn, written statements.
+Contact the Court before the appearance date indicated on the bottom of your summons (citation) to determine if you qualify for a Trial by Affidavit/Declaration (written statement).
+If so, the trial will be based upon your written statements made under penalty of perjury.
 Future court appearances may not be necessary.

 NOTE: If you do not qualify, you must comply with one of the other options listed above.

-If you qualify, you will be given a date by which your affidavit must be received at the Court.
-File your affidavit explaining the circumstances about the violation(s) with which you were charged.
+If you qualify, you will be given a date by which your affidavit/declaration must be received at the Court.
+File your affidavit/declaration explaining the circumstances about the violation(s) with which you were charged.
 This is your only chance to present your side of the case to the judge.
-The law enforcement officer who issued the citation will also have the opportunity to file an affidavit in support of the charge(s).
-The Court will make a decision based upon the written affidavits.
+The law enforcement officer who issued the citation will also have the opportunity to file an affidavit/declaration in support of the charge(s).
+The Court will make a decision based upon the written statements.

-Send or take to the Court your affidavit and the FULL AMOUNT OF THE PRESUMPTIVE FINE shown on the summons.
+Send or take to the Court your affidavit/declaration and the FULL AMOUNT OF THE PRESUMPTIVE FINE shown on the summons.
 Please write the case/citation number on your check or money order.

 Option 5 – Pay your Citation on-line